-There are plenty of ways to boost cash back on Amazon purchases, including the use of a co-branded credit card.
-Find out the best ways to increase your rewards haul when you shop online.
+There are plenty of ways to boost cash back on Amazon purchases, including using a co-branded credit card.

-Fans of Amazon.com tend to love online shopping for the convenience factor and the low prices and potential for two-day shipping.
-Plus, you can get all the stuff you want without leaving your home and rack up Amazon cash back for each dollar you spend.
+Fans of Amazon.com tend to love online shopping for the convenience factor, the low prices and the potential for two-day shipping.
+Plus, you can get all the stuff you want without leaving your home — and rack up Amazon cash back for each dollar you spend.

 Step 1.
 Get a cash back credit card (savings = 1% to 10%)